Wiffzack/Android_Webserver/README.md

 # Android_Webserver
 A Python Chat Server on Android.
 Use htttpd and Apache .
 Apache can only run on Ports > 1024 . index.html redirect to the Apache Server.
+The serverup.sh script enables HTTP Port and start the httpd service.

 Requirements: